Kyuros/kyuros.github.io/README.md

 I am currently a Ph.D. student at the University of Florida J. Crayton Pruitt Family Department of Biomedical Engineering.
 I am driven by my fascination in coding and problem solving and want to develop the tools to unravel the intricacies in the brain.
 My work with [Dr. Ruogu Fang's SMILE Lab](https://lab-smile.github.io/index.html) involves machine learning and neuroscience focusing on understanding and predicting neural connections.
 My recent studies include classifying movement with functional magnetic resonance imaging and understanding spinal cord stimulation through electroencephalography.

 ## Education
-**University of Florida, Gainesville, FL** Ph.D. student in Biomedical Engineering Smart Medical Information Learning and Evaluation Lab, Aug 2019 - Present.
+**University of Florida, Gainesville, FL**, Ph.D. student in Biomedical Engineering Smart Medical Information Learning and Evaluation Lab, Aug 2019 - Present.

-**University of Florida, Gainesville, FL** B.S. in Biomedical Engineering Imaging & Medical Physics Specialization, Jan 2017 - May 2019.
+**University of Florida, Gainesville, FL**, B.S. in Biomedical Engineering Imaging & Medical Physics Specialization, Jan 2017 - May 2019.

 ## Conference & Workshop Publications